aeszyman/ARTH121/papers/paper2.md

 ## Outline
 The outline has to include the following elements:
 * thesis statement (clear, focused, concise, complex, arguable)
-* topic sentence for each paragraph
+* topic sentences for each paragraph

 ## Format for the Paper
 Font: Times New Roman, 12 pt, black